stelzinga/MF/Management_Framework.md

 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
 There are also extreme cases: some companies have an Business Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
 In some companies Operations is deemed Run *including* Projects.
 Furthermore, some Ventures operate according to composite models like Run-Grow-Transform.
 ________________________________________
 ## Resources
-Resources are effectively the Input for the Processes.
+Resources are effectively the Input and overseers for the Operation's Processes.
 Resources are composed of:
 - Staff
 - Suppliers
 - Assets

 ### Staff
 Staff refers to people employed by the Venture i.e., employees, who are directly responsible for the Operation's Processes.
-To fulfill these, Staff need *Skills* and *Knowledge* which are confirmed through *Experience*.
-The following are key in relation to Staff:
+To fulfill these, Staff need certain abilities and characteristics:
 - Skills
 - Knowledge
 - Experience